PeterFarber/AO-Physics/docs/docs/index.md

 For detailed information on the different types of constraints and their configurations, refer to the [Constraints documentation](constraint.md){ data-preview }.

+## **Character**

+The `Character` object represents entities within the simulation that can interact with the environment and other characters.
+It includes properties and methods for defining character attributes, such as movement, jump force, and more.
+Characters can be added to the simulation, receive input data, and execute movement commands.

+For detailed information on the properties and methods available for `Character`, refer to the [Character documentation](character.md){ data-preview }.

 ## **Examples**
 To help you get started with the physics simulation system, here are some examples showcasing different aspects of its usage: